Explore Crater Rim Drive

 It's easy to forget as we scoot along the Crater Rim Drive that the heart of a volcano is actively beating beneath our feet.
 You can feel its breath at this unique location on the side of the crater.
 On your left is the large parking lot with pathways to the steaming bank as well as fenced-off holes that belch warm, sulfur-free steam.
 When the rain falls, it seeps into the hot rocks below the ground, which produces the magnificent warm plumes.
 They are most stunning early in the morning when the air is cooler.
 Not to mention, there will be few people cramming around the vent for a facial.
 A small path begins from the parking lot and leads to the Crater Rim Trail, which provides smashing views of the caldera and a few more steam vents.
 Across the road from the parking lot is a small paved path that leads to the Sulphur Banks.

 The parking lot for the lookout is on the left about .7 miles past the Steam Vents.
 From this vantage point, you can truly appreciate the magnitude of the Kilauea Caldera, which spans two miles and drops 400 feet.
 Imagine this vast space oozing with molten rock.
 A frightening and awe-inspiring thought for sure.
 Geologists now believe that the bubbling lake of lava exists 2 miles below the floor.
 In the distance to the right is a large depression.
 This is the famous Halema'uma'u Crater.
-A better view is coming up at the Jaggar Museum.
-Visitors often overlook this area, but it is a great location for a picnic or a restroom stop.
+Massive changes have occurred here since the 2018 eruption.

 Keanakako' i Overlook

-Keanakako' i is up the road on the right.
-The ancient Hawaiians would visit this crater to harvest extremely hard stone for use in tools.
+Keanakako'i is where ancient Hawaiians would visit this crater to harvest extremely hard stone for use in tools.
 In 1877 a lava flow covered the entire floor of the crater, shutting off access to the stone.
-Across the street from Keanakak' i is a fissure that erupted continuously from July 19, 23, 1974.
-The reddish coloration of the rock is the result of oxidation by the escaping gasses.
+Across the street from Keanakako'i is a fissure that erupted continuously from July 19, 23, 1974.
+The reddish coloration of the rock results from oxidation by the escaping gasses.